Gintama manga gets new anime!

 Gintama is currently streaming on Crunchyroll !

 Remembering that in the middle of this year, issue 31 of Jump announced that Gintama will have a live-action film in 2017 made by Warner Bros.
-Pictures from Japan, starring Shun Oguri as Gintoki Sakata and written and directed by Yuichi Fukuda.
+Pictures of Japan, starring Shun Oguri as Gintoki Sakata and written and directed by Yuichi Fukuda.

 [ad id=”16417″]